pclava/MIPSAssembler/README.md

 `mips_assembler -o foo.out bar.asm baz.asm`

 **NOTE**: It is important that `pseudo.asm` and `__start.o` be in the same directory as the executable.
-The assembler currently only works with files in the current directory or in a sub-directory.
+Additionally, he assembler currently only works with files in the current directory or in a sub-directory.

 ## Support
 The assembler does not support the entire MIPS instruction set.
 It namely does not support floating-point instructions.
 Consult `src/instructions.c` for the full list.